namhyung/uftrace/README.md

 You can setup a filter to exclude or include specific functions when tracing.

-It also support multi-process and/or multi-threaded applications.
+It also supports multi-process and/or multi-threaded applications.

 How to use uftrace